 If you decide to hire a professional to paint your kitchen cabinets, the cost will be higher.
 Of course, the quality of the job should be higher too.

-How Long It Can Take To Paint Your Kitchen Cabinets
+How Long Does It Take To Paint Kitchen Cabinets?

 Here’s a general timeline for how long it will take to paint kitchen cabinets: